awsdocs/amazon-redshift-developer-guide/doc_source/c-getting-started-using-spectrum-create-external-table.md

 **To create an external schema and an external table**

-1. To create an external schema, replace the IAM role ARN in the following command with the role ARN you created in [step 1](c-getting-started-using-spectrum-create-role.md), and then execute the command in your SQL client\.
+1. To create an external schema, replace the IAM role ARN in the following command with the role ARN you created in [step 1](c-getting-started-using-spectrum-create-role.md)\.
+Then run the command in your SQL client\.

    ```
    create external schema spectrum